ttash3012/Software-Task-1/README.md

 ## About My Project
 For this task, I designed and coded an interactive quiz website.
 The main goal was to create a tool that helps other students study for Software Engineering by testing them on things like programming logic and data types.

-I didn't just write the code—I followed the whole development cycle.
-This meant planning out my requirements first, drawing a structure chart to see how the "bits" of my program fit together, and using GitHub to track my progress every week.

 ---

 ## How the Code Works (Part B Stuff)